akostrik/stage_telegram_python/README.md

 It is developped only for Linux.

-The installation and configuration instructions are complicated for a user, they should be unified in one instruction by using Docker.

 ## The limits related to OpenAI
 Gpt-4 treats only about 5 requests per minute.
 However, this [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis, respesenting the lowest part of the appliation, may be accelerated :
 - by involving a great number of powerful machines